School of Veterinary Medicine and Science

 Within the School of Veterinary Medicine and Science, I am Assistant Professor, specialising in teaching Reproduction and Immunology, and I am the Sub Dean for Student Experience.

 I thoroughly look forward to working with the vets of the future, one of the key elements of promoting motivation within students is lecturer enthusiasm and so i look forward to sharing my enthusiasm for my topic.
-I have been a Senior Tutor for Welfare for over 3 years, supporting students in any way possible.
+Up until 2025 I was a Senior Tutor for Welfare, supporting students in any way possible.
 I am a personal tutor to students on our April cohort, and I am also extremely passionate about the student experience and endeavor to ensure that a students degree is more than just a degree during their time studying with us under my role of Sub Dean for Student Experience.

 Teaching Summary